 After You Request:

-Remember: Be realistic.
+Be realistic.
 I know there are books that everyone wants to read.
 Publishers know that too.
 They don’t have to send everyone ARCs of the big name titles and, honestly, they won’t.
 Sometimes with enough interaction you’ll make it to that list.
 Sometimes you won’t.
-In terms of first requests just keep in mind the demand and availability of a title.
-If it’s something everyone wants and no one is getting, the odds are going to be against you.